GalileoBlues/Layout-Wiki/README.md

 of higher level statistics.
 So i have started this wiki in the hopes that it will act as a place for people to learn about what i consider to be the best layouts and information on layouts on the internet.

+Click [here](https://github.com/GalileoBlues/Layout-Wiki/wiki/Terminology) to navigate to the Terminology page, this is so you will understand terms used in descriptions to save time explaining concepts multiple times.

 Further plans for the wiki are:

 Complete descriptions of atleast one prominent layout of each creator